prg007/HW_02_Systems/README.md

 ## FIFO Evictor Test

 Tests the functionality of the fifo eviction policy.
 We use an `std::queue` as our implementation of the `fifo_eviction` policy.
-For further comments about what tests we are using refer to the source file `test_cache_lib.cc` again and the `fifo_evictor_test`
+For further comments about what tests we are using refer to the source file `test_cache_lib.cc` again.
 ## LRU Evictor Test
+ Tests the functionality of the LRU eviction policy.